Oberleutnant zur See der Reserve

 From Nov 1941 to July 1942 he was a Watch Officer with the 6th patrol boat flotilla before rejoining the Naval Training Inspectorate from July 1942 to Nov 1942.
 He joined the 14th patrol boat flotilla in Nov 1942 and served there until March 1943 (Busch & Röll, 1999).

 Oblt.
-Hans-Gerold Hauber took command of the boat at Lorient in July 1942 (Busch & Röll, 1999).
+Hans-Gerold Hauber then took command of the boat at Lorient in July 1944 (Busch & Röll, 1999).
 Hauber took the boat out from Lorient on 1 Aug to a long patrol to the African west coast.
 They went as far south as Liberia and Sierra Leone.
 The boat was attacked several times during the patrol and returned with minor damages to Norway on 30 Nov and then finally at Flensburg, Germany on 4 Dec 1944 after 126 days at sea (Busch & Röll, 1997).

 Hauber commanded the U-170 until its surrender at Horten, Norway on 9 May 1945 (Niestlé, 1998).
 He was detained by the Allies until May 1947 (Busch & Röll, 1999).